Guiding You Through the SSDI / SSI Hearing Process

 It is critical to have competent representation at this stage of the process.
-Our law firm’s founding attorney, Judith Leland, has handled thousands of Social Security Disability cases at all levels.
-She is a former Supplemental Security Income (SSI) judge who has gained a clear understanding of the information you need for a successful SSDI or SSI hearing.
+Our law firm’s founding attorney, Judith Leland, handled thousands of Social Security Disability cases at all levels and instilled drive into the DNA of our law firm to help clients get the benefits they need.
+She was a former Supplemental Security Income (SSI) judge who gained a clear understanding of the information you need for a successful SSDI or SSI hearing.
+Our family-owned law firm continues the legacy that Judith created in our successful disability law firm.
 To talk to an experienced and dedicated Social Security Disability hearing attorney in California, contact our law office.

 Providing the ALJ With the Right Kind of Evidence

 An important service our California Social Security Disability lawyers provide is making sure you have the right kind of medical and other evidence to give a true picture of your condition.
 If appropriate, we may refer you to specialists to examine you and may request reports from them.
 These doctors will give an honest appraisal of your disability.
 Of course, we do not guarantee that they will find you disabled.

 If you are receiving Medi-Cal, we will attempt to obtain a comprehensive report from your own doctor.
 Most doctors charge for preparing a report.
 If that is the case, we will discuss the fee with you before obtaining the report or referring you.

 We will write to the doctors who have examined you, including your own treating doctor, to explain the Social Security regulations.
 Oftentimes, doctors feel they are writing the kind of report you need, but they may not understand what Social Security requires.
 It will be much more helpful to you if the doctor writes his or her report with the Social Security regulations in mind.